 Your shoes can make and break your look.
 But with all the busyness of the day, walking and commuting, dust and muddy drops, it’s quite challenging to maintain their shine.
 How do you keep shoes looking new?
 Are you particular about preserving their life and prettiness?

-One major reason why shoes get dull and worn-looking even with just months of use is the lack of care.
+One major reason why shoes get so worn-looking even with just months of use is the lack of care.
 Of course, washing is one way to preserve them but not all pieces can stand with water and soap.
 It’s strange that the nicer the style of a shoe, the more delicate it is to clean.

 With a few tips, not only you can maintain their fresh appearance but you can actually stretch out their usage life and even provide you with choices for rotation.
 What’s more, is you become a patron for reducing landfills.